-The sample has then been divided into two groups according to the temporal (8-years) positive and negative average growth rates.
+The sample has been divided into two groups, according to the temporal (8-years) positive and negative average growth rates.
 The result is reported in Figure 4.
 The red line indicates the provinces with a temporal negative average growth rate, while the blue line the positive ones.
 A zero line marks the threshold under which the SDPD model performs better (i.e. negative values).
-As we can observe, the RW model generally performs better when there is negative growth or close to zero (red line)6.
-As for the SDPD (blue line), the group of temporal positive average growth rate shows only 4 years over 8 of better performance, leading to the explanation that financial crisis and sovereign debt crisis have probably decreased increased the SDPD forecast errors in specific years.
+As we can observe, the SDPD model performs better in the majority of cases, regardless of the specific growth rate group.
+On the contrary, the RW model performs better in the 2009 year of economic crisis, where probably there is a growth close to zero for both the groups.
+It is also interesting to note that the majority of territories that belong to the red line group are all geographically located in the central and southern areas of the country, see Table A.1 in the Appendix.
+Moreover, we found that in the 2012 year of sovereign debt crisis the SDPD model is to be preferred for provinces with negative growth rates, while the RW performs better for provinces with positive growth rate.
+This fact may be due to a positive growth rate very close to zero in that year (for which a RW is to be preferred), and a higher magnitude of negative growth rate for the other provinces, which justifies the best performance of our SDPD model.
+Indeed, if we look at Figure 1 in 2012 there are some provinces for which the RW has lower forecast errors.

-To further detail the previous issue, we also split the provinces based on the annual growth rates rather than the 8-years average growth rates.
-In other words, the timeaveraged growth rate (year by year) of each group of provinces changes according to the group's composition 7.
+To further detail the previous issue, we also split the provinces based on the annual growth rates rather than on the 8-years average growth rates.
+In other words, the timeaveraged growth rate (year by year) of each group of provinces changes according to the group's composition.
 Figure 5 shows that the forecast performance of the SDPD model is undoubtedly related to the yearly growth of the single territory since the blue line is constantly below the zero line.

+In order to take into account the change in the composition of the two samples descriptive, Figure A.1 and A.2 are shown in the Appendix.
+They describe the composition of the two groups by geographical area and by listing all the provinces selected in the group with positive growth (conversely, those that do not appear fall into the other group).
+It seems that when there is positive growth, the SDPD model performs better than RW.
+Moreover, when there is negative growth the performance of the SDPD model equals the one of the RW.
+Intuitively, regardless of the sign, the RW performs better only when there is zero or close to zero growth, a phenomenon that can be associated to the years of economic crisis.

-It seems that when there is positive growth, the SDPD model performs better than RW and vice versa.
-Intuitively, regardless of the sign, the RW performs better only when there is zero or close to zero growth.
-With the first grouping criterion, we find that the mean of the positive growth group is equal to 0.075, 1.74 times higher than the mean of the second one in absolute value (the mean of the negative growth of the provinces in the first group (positive growth group) is on average 1.2 times higher than that of the provinces with negative growth (and even 1.5 if we exclude 2009 and 2012, ascribable to financial crisis and sovereign debt crisis).
+With the first grouping criterion, we find that the mean of the positive growth group is equal to 0.075, 1.74 times higher than the mean of the second one in absolute value (the mean of the negative growth group is equal to -0.043).
+The same occurs with the second criterion: the average growth of the provinces in the first group (positive growth group) is on average 1.2 times higher than that of the provinces with negative growth (and even 1.5 if we exclude 2009 and 2012, ascribable to financial crisis and sovereign debt crisis).